Popcat

 Popcat is an Internet meme originating in October 2020, in a series of videos which showcase two images of a domestic short-haired cat named 'Oatmeal', where one image has its mouth closed and the other has its mouth open, with the second image being edited to give its mouth an 'O' shape.
 The meme was later created into a popular game.
+It has since also been made into a widely available Solana-Based Cryptocurrency.

 Internet meme

 Oatmeal is a cat owned by a Twitter user named Xavier BFB, who first started the meme by posting to a private Discord server a video of Oatmeal chirping at a bug in mid-October 2020.
 It was then turned into a gif and posted on the reddit subreddit Meow IRL on October 9 by a friend of Xavier BFB.
 On 10 October, it was reposted onto Twitter where it gained over a million views.
 This sudden popularity then led to Xavier BFB uploading to Twitter the original video of Oatmeal chirping at a bug on 11 October.
 However, it would be until it was utilized in music videos on Instagram where the gif was synced to the music to give the belief that Oatmeal was singing, that it would become popular.
 Its popularity in music videos would also lead the meme to become known as 'wide-mouth singing cat'.